 23. Papillon And Jack Russell Terrier Mix

-The Papillon Jack Russell Terrier mix is a small-sized dog that results from the cross between two purebreds, namely the Papillon and the Jack Russell Terrier.
+The Papillon Jack Russell Terrier mix is a small-sized dog resulting from the cross between two purebreds, the Papillon and the Jack Russell Terrier.

-This hybrid dog inherits features of both its parents in terms of looks as well as temperament.
+This hybrid dog inherits features of both its parents in terms of looks and temperament.
 The resulting breed can be a very good companion for active people and have a lot of time to spend with their dogs.

 Papillon Jack Russell Terrier Mix dog breed is small in size.
 It has large ears, big eyes, and a short muzzle which gives them an intelligent look.